dexturr/ember-cli-dead-class-finder/README.md

 // ember-cli-build.js
 const app = new EmberApp(defaults, {
   'ember-cli-dead-class-finder': {
-  // You can specify the files you wish to process here to ignore any files you do not care about
+  // You can specify the css files you wish to process here
     filesToProcess: ['some-file.css'],
   // RegEx patterns of classes to ignore
     ignore: [